 The idea that informal self-employed individuals have special talents has been extended to explain some stylized facts.
 One competitive model allows managers to self-finance part of their capital with savings and also borrow funds from an intermediary.
 Access to outside financing is better in the formal sector.
 But unlike informal managers, formal managers are subject to taxes.
 In this setting, the most talented managers self-select into the formal sector and operate with more physical capital than informal managers.
 In turn, assuming that capital and skill are complements in production, skilled labor will be more prevalent in the formal sector.

 Related work explores the idea that entrepreneurial ability is revealed only through experience.
 Informality might be a stepping stone to formal entrepreneurship by providing a testing ground for individuals to learn—at fairly low cost—how profitable their projects are.

 The competitive view: Taxation and public services

-A recent study used a survey of firms in Brazil to show that the credit method used to collect value-added tax creates informality chains, i.e. clients or suppliers of informal firms are more likely to be informal.
+A recent study uses a survey of firms in Brazil to show that the credit method used to collect value-added tax creates informality chains, that is, clients or suppliers of informal firms are more likely to be informal .
 When value-added tax is applied in a single stage of production at a rate estimated by the authorities, these chain effects disappear.